PrinceSinghhub/CloudConduction-Payroll/README.md

 Welcome to CloudConduction Payroll!
 Our comprehensive Payroll system is designed to handle all types of transactions, providing real-time processing for both national and international transactions.
 With an array of features and functionalities, we've redefined payroll management.

-## Code Not Uploaded Due to the Copy Issu ⚠️

 ## Video

 https://github.com/PrinceSinghhub/CloudConduction-Payroll/assets/71000042/5aa312dc-951d-48e2-808a-30931b647f55

 ## Features